count001/MyProject/README.md

 unzip the file.

-Then run the following code:

-Training Network, or you can directly use the provided model weights: policyNet.pt, playoutNet.pt,valueNet.pt.
+You can directly use the provided model weights: policyNet.pt, playoutNet.pt,valueNet.pt.

 Run with GTP protocol